Eureka! Copper Canyon LX Tent Review: My Experience

 The LX 6, for instance, has a 10′ x 10′ floor.
 That means you can fit 5 sleeping bags across one end of the floor if you allocate 24″ of space for each sleeper.
 Because most people don’t take up more than 7′ of space in length, you can place another sleeping bag at the feet of the other campers — with that person getting a 3′ by 10′ rectangle, most likely near the door.

-In our experience, while you can certainly fit six campers in a 6-person tent, you’re generally more comfortable with 4-5 campers.
+In my experience, while you can certainly fit six campers in a 6-person tent, you’re generally more comfortable with 4-5 campers.

 In addition, if you want to use larger and oversize air mattresses or cots, you’ll want imagine or even sketch out your layout on a piece of paper to ensure you buy the right size.